effani/getting-and-cleaning-data-project/README.md

 2. run_analysis.R - code to import, tidy, and summarize the data, and then write the output to data_summary.txt
 3. CodeBook.md - file describing variables in the final tidy dataset
 4. data_summary.txt - output of run_analysis.R

+## Change log
+The original version of this project was submitted for the course on October 8 2025 (commit 0e20a72).
+As I was grading my peers and waiting for my own submission to be graded, I realized that my solution, though functional, was inelegant and overcomplicated.
+Sorry to my peers who had to slog through this version to grade it!
+Thank you for the passing grade, which I'm not convinced I deserved.

+Therefore, once grading was complete I came back to implement a simpler, more efficient solution.
+If for some bizarre reason someone is trying to use my code to solve this problem, I strongly recommend using the latest version, not the version that was submitted for the course.